drewmrobson/neopetsbot/README.md

 ## Dependencies

-Choco is used to initially install Python. `pip` is then used to install the Python dependencies as below.
+`choco` is used to initially install Python. `pip` is then used to install the Python dependencies as below.
 This solution uses `pytest` as the execution handler, and `playwright` as the browser automation tool.

 ```
 choco install python312 -y